cyber-dojo/saver/README.md

 - - - -

 ## POST kata_create(manifest)
-Creates an individual practice-session from the given manifest.
+Creates an individual practice-session from the given **manifest**.
 - parameter, eg
 ```
     { "manifest": {